TransposeData/transpose-python-sdk/README.md

 ## Getting an API Key

-To obtain a free Open Alpha Transpose API key, sign up on our [website](https://www.transpose.io/).
-API Keys are rate limited to 1 request per second and 100,000 requests per month.
-If you need higher rate limits for your project or business, don't hesitate to reach out on our Discord!
+To obtain a free Transpose API key, sign up on our [website](https://www.transpose.io/).
+Free tier keys have a rate limit of 1 request per second and 250,000 credits per month.
+If you need higher rate limits for your project or business, don't hesitate to reach out on our Discord or upgrade your tier directly in the webapp!

 Join our [Discord](https://discord.gg/AKguqp3U57) to ask technical questions, share what you're building, and chat with others in the community.